JustAlittleWolf/Signed-Paintings/README.md

 What if my friends don't have the mod?

 > They will see a sign with a URL and some text for the settings.
-However, you can hide the sign underground then shift the painting up using the offset slider
+However, you can hide the sign underground then shift the painting up using the offset slider (the text may also be compressed, in which case it would look like a bunch of thin lines)

 Fabric?
 Forge?
 Quilt?
 Backports?